 - If both of your fonts are very fancy, bold and dominant, they will totally mess up your hierarchy.

-There is no formula for finding the perfect font combination and, with thousands of free fonts available online, this can be a time consuming task, even for experienced designers.
-However there are a couple of things you should always keep in mind, and will hopefully help you with the process.
+There is no formula for finding the perfect font combination and, with thousands of free fonts available online, this can be a time-consuming task, even for experienced designers.
+However, before we get into the font pairing examples, here are a couple of things you should always keep in mind as a guide, and will hopefully help you with the process.

 1. Produce the Desired Feel